 Dating and daughters… it’s a delicate subject, especially between moms and our girls.
-Just the thought of our daughters being in the game can make us feel like throwing up in our mouth.
-And just the mention of it to our girls can make them feel like slamming doors in our face because they’re sure they know it all.
+The thought of our daughters being in the game can make us feel like throwing up in our mouths.
+And just mentioning it to our girls can make them feel like slamming doors in our faces because they’re sure they know it all.

 So it’s a tricky one, this whole relationship thing.
 Because, as women who have already played the game when we were young, we want to save our daughters from the heartbreak and perils of dating, and they want us to butt the @$&! out.
 And therein lies the challenge.

-As moms we need to give our girls the knowledge to navigate relationships in a way that respects their boundaries, but also ensures that they have all the tools they need to avoid getting hurt.
-And that’s not exactly easy, but it is doable.
-Because all it takes is prioritizing the super-important stuff and reinforcing it over and over and over again (with our fingers crossed behind our backs that they’re listening).
+As moms, we need to give our girls the knowledge to navigate relationships in a way that respects their boundaries and ensures they have all the tools they need to avoid getting hurt.
+And that’s not exactly easy, but it is doable because all it takes is prioritizing the super-important stuff and reinforcing it repeatedly (with our fingers crossed behind our backs that they’re listening).

-See, imparting wisdom is just what we do as moms, because there’s so much we need our daughters to know and remember and do.
-And even though we wish they’d just let us ride shotgun on every date and be part of every relationship decision, that’s straight up never gonna happen.
+See, imparting wisdom is just what we do as moms because there’s so much we need our daughters to know and remember and do.
+And even though we wish they’d just let us ride shotgun on every date and be part of every relationship decision, that’s never going to happen.

-So, we do the next best thing, which is to talk all the talk and give our girls as much of our knowledge as we can before they ever even leave the house.
-We distill all the important dos and don’ts and basically pass down our own personal field guide for how to survive in the dating world.
+So, we do the next best thing: to talk all the talk and give our girls as much of our knowledge as we can before they ever even leave the house.
+We distill all the important dos and don’ts and pass down our field guide for how to survive in the dating world.

-And while the list of advice we want to give our daughters could go on forever, there are some highlights that show up pretty regularly on every mom’s list, including mine:
+And while the list of advice we want to give our daughters could go on forever, some highlights show up pretty regularly on every mom’s list, including mine:

 Essential Dating Advice for Teenage Girls

 - First and foremost, be yourself.
 Don’t pretend to be someone you’re not.
-Be authentic to who you are so there’s zero confusion about who you are as a person.
+Be authentic to who you are, so there’s zero confusion about who you are.

 - Stay away from drama.
-No one wants to be caught in the middle of a stressful, dramatic situation, so keep things open and honest.
+No one wants to be caught in a stressful, dramatic situation, so keep things open and honest.

-- You’re going to get your heart broken, but the pain won’t last forever.
-And while it may take a while for the hurt to fade, time really does heal most wounds of the heart.
+- You’ll get your heart broken, but the pain won’t last forever.
+And while it may take a while for the hurt to fade, time does heal most heart wounds.

-- Make sure the person you’re with is bringing out the best in you.
+- Make sure the person you’re with brings out the best in you.

-- Breakups suck, but they’ll show you what kind of a person you want to be with and the kind you want to avoid.
+- Breakups suck, but they’ll show you what kind of a person you want to be and what you want to avoid.

 - Don’t have sex until you’re ready.
-You get to decide the pace that works for you, so don’t ever let anyone pressure you into doing something you’re not ok with.
+You get to decide the pace that works for you, so don’t ever let anyone pressure you into doing something you’re uncomfortable with.

 - Never compare anyone to your ex, it’s just bad form.
 Plus, no two people are the same, so comparing is a waste of time.

 - Show gratitude when your partner does something special for you.
-There are few things that mean more than letting someone know you’re grateful for an act of kindness.
+Few things mean more than letting someone know you’re grateful for an act of kindness.

-- Avoid talking smack about your partner because it’ll always make its way back to you as the original source and that’s a guaranteed relationship-ender.
+- Avoid talking smack about your partner because it’ll always make its way back to you as the source, and that’s a guaranteed relationship-ender.

 - Never kiss and tell.
-Keep what you and your partner do to yourself, because it’ll always come back to bite you on the a** if you start blabbing.
+Keep what you and your partner do to yourself because it’ll always bite you on the ** if you start blabbing.